 Furthermore, especially during the first few months, Isaias deployed many large contingents against the Tigrayan strongholds in the hope of scoring a quick victory.
 In many battles, he attempted to overrun the TDF strongholds and overwhelm them with the sheer number.
 No one knows how many Eritrean soldiers have been perishing in this model of war tactic.

 Nonetheless, I do not believe the Tigrayan Defense Forces will let Isaias continue to fight them on their home turf.
+If we use American football as a metaphor, the team that desires to defeat the opponent must move the ball or the line of scrimmage onto the opponent’s 50-yard territory and move toward the endzone.
 Therefore, I think the TDF might, at some point, decide to fight Isaias inside Eritrea.

 For over 20 years, some Eritreans have been claiming that they don’t need any external forces to help them get rid of Isaias.
 If there are Eritreans with a solid plan or strategy that can remove Isaias from power and withdraw his Army from Tigray, in that case, naturally, they should be applauded and supported.
 However, these actors need to realize that they are running out of time; they have a tiny window of opportunity to realize their plan.
 The Tigrayans are not going to wait for other forces to help them defeat their enemies either.